-I often get emails from readers wondering what camera and lenses I use to take the photos on this site and I thought I would take a minute to describe the equipment and process I use here.
+I thought I would take a minute to describe the equipment, software and a little of the process I use here.

 Left – before Photoshop, Right – after Photoshop

 Photoshop is a professional tool, with a steep learning curve.
 Years ago I subscribed to the tutorials at Lynda.com to learn this software.
 Lynda.com’s tutorials are self-paced and very well done.
 For $25 per month you have access to a library of thousands of tutorial videos, and many are provided for free, just so you can see how useful they really are.
 Lynda.com also has tutorials for Photoshop Elements, a more basic photo editing tool.

 Lighting and Staging

 A few years ago now, when I was first starting this site, I asked the lovely Clotilde of Chocolate and Zucchini for advice regarding taking photos.
 I hated what my photos looked like, and hers always looked so gorgeous.
 She recommended that I

 I have since learned that lighting is pretty much everything.
 Whenever possible, I take photos in the middle of the day, to take advantage of the good natural light.

 By mid afternoon my home is almost completely shaded by a neighbor’s redwood trees, making capturing photos with natural light more challenging.

 I usually shoot with the light from the window behind the subject, and bounce light back into the shadows with a large piece of white poster board.

 I have white sheer material draping over the windows to soften the light.
 I’ll shoot anywhere in the house (or garage, or backyard) where I can get good light.